h-sifat/flexible-tree-printer/README.md

 ```

 For the nodes "English" and "Math", their ancestors "study" (level 2) and the
-"root" (level 1) node are the last child of their parent.
-So for these nodes, we
+"root" (level 1) nodes are the last child of their parent.
+So for these nodes,
-should not fill these levels with the `"│"` (`connectors.vLine`) character.
+we should not fill these levels with the `"│"` (`connectors.vLine`) character.
 Otherwise the tree would look like:

 ```